sigsegv8/FluentLeniumDemo/README.md

-# Walmart Labs Automation Technical Interview
+# Automation Technical Interview

-This repo contains automation for walmart.ca product item page
+This repo contains automation for an e product item page

 ## Interviewee Expectations:

-- On your own laptop, download the repo & follow setup instructions to get it running locally.
 - Study the code, understand what it does and how it works.
-- Prepare a high-level Readme document for this automation repo based on your understanding
-- Bring your laptop to the interview.If you do not have your own laptop please mention to your contact at Walmart that you need a laptop provided.
+- Let's do a code review together once you are ready!

 ## Expectations for Technical Interview
 You should understand the following concepts and technologies: